-1.2 Application of the AC dependent on MAP under DTC (Discussion paper - p.
-2)
+1.2 Application of the AC dependent on a MAP under a DTC

-- 4. The AC applies to issues of double taxation which arise from profit adjustments between associated enterprises in the meaning of Article 1 (1) and (3) and Article 4 (1) AC and from profit adjustments to permanent establishments (PE) in the meaning of Article 1 (2) and (3) and Article 4 (2) AC.
+- 7. The AC applies to issues of double taxation which arise from profit adjustments between associated enterprises in the meaning of Article 1 (1) and (3) and Article 4 (1) AC and from profit adjustments to permanent establishments (PE) in the meaning of Article 1 (2) and (3) and Article 4 (2) AC.
 The JTPF discussed cases where the application of the AC itself and the way it is applied depends on issues not covered by the AC.
-For example: MS have different views on whether a PE in the meaning of Article 5 of the OECD Model Tax Convention (OECD MTC) exists and, if so, how much profit should be allocated to it by virtue of Article 7 OECD MTC. - 5.
+For example: MS have different views on whether a PE in the meaning of Article 5 of the OECD Model Tax Convention (OECD MTC) exists and, if so, how much profit should be allocated to it by virtue of Article 7 OECD MTC. - 8.
 The issue of whether a PE exists (Article 5 OECD MTC) is indeed not covered by the AC.
-Disputes on this issue may therefore only be solved by other means, e.g. Mutual Agreement Procedure under an applicable Double Taxation Convention.
+Disputes on this issue may therefore only be solved by other means, e.g. MAP under an applicable Double Taxation Convention (DTC).
 However, once the existence of a PE is established, the AC should be applicable to solve an eventual dispute on the amount of profit attributable to this PE.